BNN-UPC/datanetAPI/README.md

 **topology_object**: This is a Graph object form the Networkx library that provides information about the network topology.
 Particularly, this object encodes information on nodes and links (i.e., edges).
 Assuming g is a graph object of a sample instance, we can access the data as follows:
 * g.nodes: Returns a list with all the nodes IDs.
-* g.nodes[id]: Returns a dictionary with all the information parameters of the selected node (see more details of the node parameters Section 4.3).
 * g.edges: Returns a list of tuples describing the topology edges.
 Each tuple is described as (src node ID, dst node ID, link ID).
 The link ID is always ‘0’ as only one link for the same src-dst pair is supported at this moment.
 * g[src][dst][0]: Dictionary with the information parameters of the (directed) link between node src and node dst (see more details of the link parameters in Section 4.4).